allenallen512/stigg_test/stigg-test-allen/README.md

 ## What I made
 I made a project manager which allows users to create projects, create tasks for a project, download a project and its tasks as a
 PDF, as well as create AI summaries of projects.
 Here are the tier options below.
+Clicking "go to pricing" will take you to the pricing page.

 For now - each "AI use" will just add increment the usage by 10 since I am not tracking tokens, GPU minutes, any computations, etc.